apache/iotdb/docs/UserGuide/9-Comparison/TSDB-Comparison.md

     |    2      | generated energy  |    13.3    |
     |    3      | generated energy  |    13.1    |

- Though the second table format does not algin data by the time dimension, but it is easy to be implemented in the client-side, by justing scanning data row by row.
+ Though the second table format does not align data by the time dimension, but it is easy to be implemented in the client-side, by just scanning data row by row.

  IoTDB supports the first table format (called align by time), InfluxDB supports the second table format.